LUMIZYME- alglucosidase alfa injection, powder, for solution

 5.1 Hypersensitivity Reactions Including Anaphylaxis

-Anaphylaxis and hypersensitivity reactions have been observed in patients during and up to 3 hours after LUMIZYME infusion.
-Some of the reactions were life-threatening and included anaphylactic shock, cardiac arrest, respiratory arrest, respiratory distress, hypoxia, apnea, dyspnea, bradycardia, tachycardia, bronchospasm, throat tightness, hypotension, angioedema (including tongue or lip swelling, periorbital edema, and face edema), and urticaria.
+Hypersensitivity reactions including anaphylaxis have been observed in patients during and up to 3 hours after a LUMIZYME infusion.
+Some of the hypersensitivity reactions were life-threatening and included anaphylactic shock, cardiac arrest, respiratory arrest, respiratory distress, hypoxia, apnea, dyspnea, bradycardia, tachycardia, bronchospasm, throat tightness, hypotension, angioedema (including tongue or lip swelling, periorbital edema, and face edema), and urticaria.
 Other accompanying reactions included chest discomfort/pain, wheezing, tachypnea, cyanosis, decreased oxygen saturation, convulsions, pruritus, rash, hyperhidrosis, nausea, dizziness, hypertension/increased blood pressure, flushing/feeling hot, erythema, pyrexia, pallor, peripheral coldness, restlessness, nervousness, headache, back pain, and paresthesia.
 Some of these reactions were IgE-mediated.

-If a mild or moderate hypersensitivity reaction occurs, consider temporarily holding the infusion or slowing the infusion rate.
+• If a mild or moderate hypersensitivity reaction occurs, consider temporarily holding the LUMIZYME infusion or slowing the infusion rate.

-Infusion associated reactions (IARs) such as pyrexia, chills, flu-like illness, myalgia, arthralgia, pain, fatigue, urticaria, rash, pruritus, erythema, dyspnea, tachycardia, flushing, nausea, headache and syncope have been observed in patients treated with LUMIZYME [see Adverse Reactions (6.3)].
+Infusion-associated reactions (IARs) such as pyrexia, chills, flu-like illness, myalgia, arthralgia, pain, fatigue, urticaria, rash, pruritus, erythema, dyspnea, tachycardia, flushing, nausea, headache and syncope occurred in LUMIZYME-treated patients [see Adverse Reactions (6.2)].

 If an IAR occurs, decreasing the infusion rate, temporarily stopping the infusion, and/or administering antihistamines and/or antipyretics may ameliorate the symptoms.
 Closely monitor patients who have experienced IARs when re-administering LUMIZYME.